Nonlinear Lebesgue spaces: Dense subspaces, completeness and separability: Nonlinear Lebesgue spaces

 Most known measure-theoretic facts in this section (and in this article) are selected from the monographs of D.~L.~Cohen \cite{cohn2013measure}, V.~Bogachev \cite{bogachev2007measure} and D.~H.~Fremlin \cite{fremlin2000measure,fremlin2001measure}.
 For a similar exposition in the linear case, see \cite[Chapter~24]{fremlin2001measure}.

-In this section, we introduce several classes of mappings that will serve as core ingredients in the construction of nonlinear Lebesgue spaces, namely, the set of measurable mappings and its variant:
+In this section, we introduce several classes of mappings that will serve as core ingredients in the construction of nonlinear Lebesgue spaces, namely, the set of measurable mappings and its variants.

 \begin{definition}[Measurable mappings] Define: \begin{enumerate}[label=(\roman*)] \item $\cL(M,N)$ the set of \emph{measurable mappings}, that is, all mappings $f: M\to N$ such that for all set $B$ in $\mathcal{B}(N)$, the Borel $\sigma$-algebra of $N$, it satisfies $f^{-1}(B)\in \Sigma_M$. \item $\cLs(M,N)$ the set of \emph{separably valued measurable mappings}, that is, all mappings $f\in \cL(M,N)$ such that its range, denoted by $f(M)$, is separable. \item $\cLbs(M,N)$ the set of \emph{separably valued and bounded measurable mappings}, that is, all mappings $f\in \cLs(M,N)$ such that $f(M)$ is bounded. \item $\overlinecL(M,N)$ the set of \emph{$\mu_M$-measurable mappings}, that is, all mappings $f: M\to N$ such that for all $B\in \mathcal{B}(N)$ the preimage $f^{-1}(B)$ belongs to $\overline{\Sigma}_M$, the completion of the $\sigma$-algebra $\Sigma_M$ under $\mu_M$. \item $\overlinecLs(M,N)$ the set of \emph{$\mu_M$-essentially separably valued $\mu_M$-measurable mappings}, that is, all mappings $f\in \overlinecL(M,N)$ such that there exists a set $Z$ in $\mathcal{Z}_{\mu_M}$, the set of $\mu_M$-null sets, for which $f(M\setminus Z)$ is separable. \item $\overlinecLbs(M,N)$ the set of \emph{$\mu_M$-essentially separably valued and bounded $\mu_M$-measurable mappings}, that is, all mappings $f\in \overlinecL(M,N)$ such that there exists $Z\in \mathcal{Z}_{\mu_M}$ for which $f(M\setminus Z)$ is separable and bounded. \end{enumerate}